GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 Adds the ability to explicitly disable NFS Versions in `nfs-kernel-server`.
 Explicitly disabling unwanted NFS versions prevents clients from accidentally auto-negotiating an undesired NFS version.

 With this change, by default, NFS versions `4.0`, `4.1`, and `4.2` are now disabled on all proxies.
 To enable it, set a custom value for `DISABLED_NFS_VERSIONS`.

+## (GCP) Remove the metadata server read sleep from `proxy-startup.sh`

+Removes the legacy 1 second sleep that is performed before each call to the GCP Metadata server.
+This speeds up proxy startup by ~20 seconds.